 This is not a sanctimonious, judgmental piece.
-I confess that I still occasionally eat very small quantities of chicken or fish, so I have no room to judge.
+I confess that I still occasionally eat meat occasionally, so I have no room to judge.
 But I also understand that all our bodies are different.
 I know, for instance, that people who live in colder climates will probably require more animal protein.
 After all, there aren’t many fruit trees growing near the Arctic Circle, and the growing season for gardens is very short.
 Therefore indigenous people in colder climes usually have a diet that includes more meat, fish, mushrooms, and berries: things that are readily available in their bio-region.
 Even the Dalai Lama, a man who clearly loves and respects all beings, found himself getting sick when he completely avoided meat.
-We need to learn not to judge.
+It’s really important that we learn not to judge!

 And… these are interesting times.
 There is a greater incentive to eat more vegetarian meals now because of the prevalence of the coronavirus in meat processing plants.
 In addition, most cows, chickens, and pigs are raised in factory farms in extremely inhumane conditions.
-But even were they not, unless animals are raised on smaller family farms (and sometimes even then), they are likely to be fed genetically modified corn, which introduces Round-up into our bodies.
-And Round-up is highly suspected to cause cancer, infertility, and birth defects.
-(Studies which suggest otherwise are often compromised due to conflict of interest–i.e., the organization which sponsors the study has ties to Monsanto.)
+But even were they not, unless animals are raised on smaller family farms (and sometimes even then), they are likely to be fed genetically modified corn, which introduces Roundup and other toxins into our bodies.
+And Roundup is highly suspected to cause cancer, infertility, and birth defects.
+(Studies which suggest otherwise are often compromised due to conflict of interest–i.e., the organization which sponsors the study has ties to Monsanto, now Bayer.)